La Gimblette: Further versions

 The subject of the painting was very popular in the 18th and 19th century.
 It is therefore no surprise that the composition was imitated by many artists, including the engravers Augustin-Claude-Simon Legrand (1765–1815) and Niclas Lafrensen.

 Many versions of La Gimblette were sold in the 19th and 20th centuries, painted by different artists.
-Some of these versions were also sold as painted by Fragonard.
-Today it is very difficult to tell them apart as the old descriptions in the sales catalogues were not always accurate and the dimensions were often missing.
-However, there are considerable differences in the quality of the painting in the different versions, which also provides information about whether the painting in question was painted by a master or not.
+Some of these versions were also sold as works by Fragonard.
+Today, it is very difficult to tell them apart, as the descriptions in old sales catalogues were not always accurate and dimensions were often omitted.
+However, there are considerable differences in the quality of the various versions, which may also indicate whether a particular work was executed by a master.